monetha/verifiable-data-layer/README.md

 **Reputation Passport Owner**

 An entity that has an incentive to establish a censorship resistant representation of trustworthiness.
-Depending on a use case, the motivation can differ: get access to services (loan, rent a house, etc.), prove the credibility of previous deals, monetize valuable information, etc.
+Depending on a use case, the motivation can differ: get access to services (loan, rent a house, etc.), prove the credibility of previous deals, monetize valuable information, enforce certain behaviour etc.

 Types of Passport Owners: